 Broccoli Rabe

 Also called rapini, it is a member of the Brassica genus.
 Broccoli rabe is a fast-growing vegetable that grows best in cooler climates.
-Raw or cooked, it has a mild taste and is delicious either way.
+Raw or cooked, it has a mild taste and is either delicious.

 Bulbous Plants